ckf42/shdl/README.md

 # shdl

-A script to fetch file by their identifiers
+A script to fetch files by their identifiers

 ## Features

 * Fetch document with DOI and arXiv identifier
 * Custom proxy
 * Custom mirrors
-* Decide file name automatically
+* Decide file name via its metadata

 ## Install